 The relation of an ‘unripe red’ to a ‘nervous heart’ is both physical and metaphorical.
 The shape of the berry does to some extent resemble a heart, bunched on the branch.
 Moreover, the ‘nervous heart’ can be taken as a sign of immaturity, the emotion being one associated with new expriences.
 Indeed, if someone is doing something for the first time, they are likely to be nervous.
 A ‘nervous heart’ is one that has not had much experience of the outside world, one with many new experiences to be felt.

-The young is then directly contrasted against the old.
-Sheers conjures an image of ‘Claret’, the wine being kept in a cellar insinuating its age.
+The young are then directly contrasted against the old.
+Sheers conjures an image of ‘Claret’, the wine is kept in a cellar insinuating its age.
 The freshness of youth, ‘unripe red’ compared to the archaic ‘cobwebbed and dusty’ present an incredible difference between the ages.
 Sheers points to the great difference he often finds between generations, drawing upon his own familial ideas, particularly the difference between himself and his father – generations that have very different ideas about life.
 This is represented through the differing contexts each grape is found in.

-There is a sense of lavishness that Sheers elicits within this stanza of Hedge School.
-The reference to ‘caviar’, ‘symphony’ and ‘the bubbles’ suggest a level of wealth.
+There is a sense of lavishness that Sheers elicits within this stanza of ‘Hedge School’.
+The reference to ‘caviar’, ‘symphony’, and ‘the bubbles’ suggest a level of wealth.
 There is an implication of indulgence.
-Sheers could be talking about modern society, the tend to ‘hoard’ more than one needs.
+Sheers could be talking about modern society, they tend to ‘hoard’ more than one needs.
 This act of covetous greed links back to the original quote from ‘The Pardoners’ Prologue’.

-This stanza of Hedge School details Sheers’ own act of indulgence, his moment of crushing the berries within his hand.
+This stanza of ‘Hedge School’ details Sheers’ own act of indulgence, his moment of crushing the berries within his hand.
 The act of destruction remaining within his memory years after its occurrence.